-Applicants for Student visas must show they are coming to Australia temporarily to study.
+All applicants for a Student visa must show they are coming to Australia temporarily to gain a quality education.
 The Genuine Temporary Entrant (GTE) requirement is not intended to exclude students who, after studying in Australia, develop skills Australia needs and who then go on to apply for permanent residence.

 We consider your personal circumstances when we make a decision.
 When we assess whether you are a genuine temporary entrant, we consider your situation as a whole.

 Ministerial Direction 69 sets out a number of factors we take into account when determining if you meet the GTE requirement.
 It is not a checklist.
 We encourage you to read Ministerial Direction 69 before drafting your GTE statement.
-We take into account the following factors.
+Examples of factors we might take into account include:

 We encourage you to provide evidence or information about: